 Read the rest of the Cirrus T500 LED grow light review:

 Actual Wattage and HID Equivalent

-The Titan 5 is about equivalent to a 1200 watt HPS light, but most first-time LED growers will probably get lower yields than they did with HPS.
+The T500 is about equivalent to a 1200 watt HPS light, but most first-time LED growers will probably get lower yields than they did with HPS.
 Much of that is due to the differences in growing with HPS light and with LED light.

 Once you've gotten used to the differences, you can expect yields well above those of a 1000 watt HPS bulb.
 More importantly, the quality will be much higher, with an increase in resin production of up to 20%.